Everybody Prune Now: Structured Pruning of LLMs with only Forward Passes: Analysis

-\textbf{Do we need both perturbative and regressive components of \methodname? } Figure \ref{fig:no_regress_or_perturb} shows that both components are key to obtaining a good pruned model.
+\looseness=-1 Figure \ref{fig:no_regress_or_perturb} shows that both components are key to obtaining a good pruned model.
 Removing the estimation of module importances via regression leads to a degradation in performance ($61.6$ ppl $\rightarrow$ $146.6$ ppl).
-More degradation ($146.6$ ppl $\rightarrow$ $405.7$ ppl) is encountered if we do not perform any perturbative evaluations on the parent model but simply just prune according to the prior $\rho$ as computed from the unperturbed parent model.
+Further degradation ($146.6$ ppl $\rightarrow$ $405.7$ ppl) is encountered if we do not perform perturbative evaluations on the parent model but simply prune according to the prior $\rho$ as computed from the unperturbed parent model.

-\textbf{How many perturbative samples are sufficient?} We investigate the number of perturbative samples required to obtain good estimates of module importances after performing regression as in Equation \ref{eqn:regress}.
+\textbf{What is a reasonable number of perturbative samples?} \looseness=-1 We investigate the number of perturbative samples required to obtain good regression estimates of module importance based on Equation \ref{eqn:regress}.
 Our results are shown in Table \ref{tab:nsamples}.
 As expected, performance improves as we increase the number of sub-models explored.
-We note that the number of samples we explore, $\mathrm{ns}$, is significantly less than the number of candidate modules at each iteration ($N \approx 70k$), nevertheless \methodname~is able to deliver a performant pruned model because of the recipes developed in Section \ref{sec:method}.
+We note that the number of samples being explored, $\mathrm{ns}$, is significantly less than the number of candidate modules at each iteration ($N \approx 70k$).
+Nevertheless, \methodname~is able to deliver a performant pruned model because of the recipes developed in Section \ref{sec:method}.

 \textbf{How much performance is recovered by post-pruning adaptation? } During iterative pruning, \methodname~damages the parent model by removing modules but does not perform intermittent retraining to recover lost performance since even intermediate models may be too large for fine-tuning.
 Even so, as Table \ref{tab:post_prune} shows, the final model produced by \methodname~has reasonable performance \textit{without fine-tuning}.
-We attribute this to the general robustness of LLMs, the redundancy of modules with respect to target end-tasks and \methodname's ability to identify good candidates for pruning.
-If the pruned model is small enough in size, we can perform either full fine-tuning or parameter-efficient fine-tunin to recover more performance, as can be seen from Table \ref{tab:post_prune}.
+We attribute this to the redundancy of modules with respect to the target downstream tasks and \methodname's ability to identify good candidates for pruning.
+If the pruned model is small enough in size, we may perform post pruning adaptation to recover more performance, as can be seen from Table \ref{tab:post_prune}.\\